 We found limits.
-She would give up after 20 minutes, knowing I was prepared to spend the day holding her.
 Steadily, she began to give up, in less time.
-Sometimes, she’d smile if I opened my arms and threatened to hold her.
-By the time we landed back in the U.S., the tantrum took only five minutes.
+By the time we landed back in the U.S., tantrums wouldn’t last longer than five minutes.
 She resolved that I was the one who would care for her and love her — and not let go.

 Arriving home was the milestone.
 My husband and I had defined our roles in her life by that point.
 He was her father, the disciplinarian, and I was just Mom.
 Anuja began to come to me for all her needs.